containers/quadlet/README.md

 With quadlet, you describe how to run a container in a format that is very similar to regular systemd config files.
-From these actual systemd configuration are automatically generated (using [systemd generators](https://www.freedesktop.org/software/systemd/man/systemd.generator.html)).
+From these actual systemd configurations are automatically generated (using [systemd generators](https://www.freedesktop.org/software/systemd/man/systemd.generator.html)).

 The container descriptions focus on the relevant container details,